-You must be in your previous status when you apply; i.e. your previous status must not have expired.
+You must be maintaining your current status when you apply.

 - Obtain form I-20 (for F-1 status) or DS-2019 (for J-1 status) from OIA.
 To do so you must follow all instructions provided on the admitted student section of our website.

 - Obtain, complete and sign a Form I-539.
-Follow the instructions that come with the form carefully and attach all required documents.
+Follow the instructions that come with the form carefully.

 - You are not eligible for employment (on-campus or off-campus) or other F-1 or J-1 benefits until your change of status has been approved.

 - For additional information on changing your non-immigrant status, please see https://www.uscis.gov/i-539